ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 ## Device Capabilities/Firmware Attestation {#netattest}

+This is a category of claims

+Use case name:

+: Device Identity

+Who will use it:

+: Network Operators

+Attesting Party:

+: varies

+Attestation type:

+: varies

+Relying Party:

+: varies

+Claims used:

+: TBD

+Description:

-A network operator wants to know the qualities of the hardware and software on the machines attached to their network.
-The process starts with some kind of Root of Trust which performs a series of measurements, and expresses this with an attestation as to the hardware and firmware/software which is running.
+: Network operators want a trustworth report of identity and version of information of the hardware and software on the machines attached to their network.
+The process starts with some kind of Root of Trust that provides device identity and protected storage for measurements.
+The mechanism performs a series of measurements, and expresses this with an attestation as to the hardware and firmware/software which is running.